Department of Commerce v. New York: Hofeller documents

 In late May 2019, following oral arguments but before the Court gave its decisions, The New York Times published documents recovered from a hard drive owned by Thomas B. Hofeller, a political strategist for the Republican party who died in August 2018.
-The documents indicated that Hofeller may have had a significant role in framing the need for the citizenship question, driven by the current Republican goal of partisan gerrymandering to assure long-term control of Congress and state legislative bodies.
-The American Civil Liberties Union filed a motion in light of this evidence, asserting that assistants to Ross obfuscated Hofeller's role in how the question became framed.
-At the time of this case, the Supreme Court had dealt with the question of partisan gerrymandering in the previous and current term.
-Alongside this action, the New York Immigration Coalition sought injunctions in Furman's District Court over these findings within the week of their discovery; Furman delayed his decision pending the ruling made by the Supreme Court.
+The documents indicated that Hofeller may have had a significant role in framing the need for the citizenship question, driven by the Republican goal of partisan gerrymandering to assure long-term control of Congress and state legislative bodies.
+The American Civil Liberties Union filed a motion in light of this evidence, asserting that assistants to Ross obfuscated Hofeller's role in how the question was added.
+At the time of this case, the Supreme Court had dealt with the question of partisan gerrymandering in the previous and sitting terms.
+Alongside this action, the New York Immigration Coalition sought injunctions in Furman's District Court over these findings within the week of their discovery; Furman delayed his decision pending the ruling of the Supreme Court.

 Decision

 The Court issued its decision on June 27, 2019, affirming and reversing the District Court's decision in parts.
 The majority decision was written by Chief Justice John Roberts, with the other justices split among concurring and dissenting in part.
-The majority decision upheld that the Enumeration Clause allows for a citizenship question to be added to the Census but stated that the decision to add this question is a reviewable action under the Administrative Procedure Act (APA).
+The majority decision upheld that the Enumeration Clause allows a citizenship question in the census but stated that the decision to add this question is a reviewable action under the Administrative Procedure Act (APA).
 The Supreme Court also agreed that the explanation provided by the Commerce Department for the question was insufficient.
 Roberts wrote that under the APA, they were expecting that Commerce would "offer genuine justifications for important decisions, reasons that can be scrutinized by courts and the interested public", and that the reason provided by Commerce "appears to have been contrived" and was pretextual.
-Roberts was joined by the four liberal Justices, Ginsburg, Kagan, Breyer, and Sotomayor, in affirming the District Court's injunction on adding the question until Commerce is able to provide a satisfactory explanation.
+Roberts was joined by the four liberal Justices, Ginsburg, Kagan, Breyer, and Sotomayor, in affirming the District Court's injunction against adding the question until Commerce is able to provide a satisfactory explanation.